 - results withheld

-- failure of the program.
+- failure of a subject.

 Your exam is confidential.
 CPA Australia owns the rights in the intellectual property, copyright and trademarks used in providing the exam and are protected by law.
 The exam is made available to you as a candidate, solely for the purpose of your assessment.
 You are expressly prohibited from disclosing, publishing, reproducing, or transmitting the exam, in whole or in part, in any form or by any means including visual, aural, verbal, written, electronic or mechanical, for any purpose, without the prior express written permission of CPA Australia.